alexjeanderae/python-boiler/tkinter-select-file-box/readme-project.txt

 4-Pyinstaller as a one liner in the CLI for something quick.
 The dist file it creates will have a .exe file.
-You can rename the executable after it is output if you want. pyinstaller.exe --onefile -w --icon=xyz.ico name_of_entry_file.py The -w or --windowed flag is to avoid a blackbox at the back that is some kind of a command prompt looking thing :D. Also using .pyw extensions instead of .py seem also to solve this.
+You can rename the executable after it is output if you want. pyinstaller.exe --onefile -w --icon=xyz.ico name_of_entry_file.py The -w or --windowed flag is to avoid a blackbox at the back.
+Might be wanted though as it prints console.

-There is a great timesaver resource on pyinstaller official doc - https://pyinstaller.org/en/stable/when-things-go-wrong.html
+5- There is a great timesaver resource on pyinstaller official doc - https://pyinstaller.org/en/stable/when-things-go-wrong.html

 ===FURTHER POLISH - POSSIBLE IMPROVEMENTS===
 1- I could not get the modules to load properly if in sub folders.
 I tried 5 different solutions on SO, read docs.
 Was not working for me on this code base.
 Not a drama as I can flatten the folder structure to just one.
 But in the future, I might want to revisit this.